Table of contents

 Companies invest money and time into managing and storing passwords.
 The time IT staff spends updating passwords and responding to often altering password storage laws increases the expense.
 “According to a Forrester analysis, organizations in the US budget over USD 1 million yearly only for support costs associated with passwords. “

-Now add that to the time and effort spent finding and preventing password breaches, and you have a sizable annual expense that only rises with time.
-All these expenses are eliminated by password-less authentication.
-No more remembering passwords, resetting lost ones or worrying about new compliance regulations.
+Add that to the time and effort spent finding and preventing password breaches, and you will have a sizable annual expense that only rises with time.
+Password-less authentication eliminates all these expenses.
+No more remembering passwords, resetting lost ones, or worrying about new compliance regulations.

 4) Greater Productivity and Better User Experience

 Creating and remembering numerous passwords at once is not advisable.
 Additionally, the procedure for changing a forgotten password is frequently cumbersome.
-It is not surprising that employees use the simplest passwords they can remember.
+Unsurprisingly, employees use the most straightforward passwords they can remember.

 They use the same password for all applications and tools, changing it only when prompted each month by adding a new number or character.
-In addition, users don’t need to make or remember passwords any longer, thanks to password less authentication.
+Thanks to password-less authentication, users no longer need to make or remember passwords.
 They can authenticate instead using their phone, email, or biometrics.

 5) Reinforced Security